Luxury resort Montage Healdsburg sold for $265 million

 This month Travel + Leisure named Montage Healdsburg to its 16th annual list of the top 70 new hotels in the world.

-Ohana has retained ownership of residential tracts on the property, where it has started building and selling custom homes affiliated with the 258-acre resort.
+Ohana will retain ownership of residential tracts on the property, where it has started building and selling 68 custom homes affiliated with the 258-acre resort.

+“This sale reflects the strong interest from investors in best-in-class, leisure-oriented resorts as the hotel industry begins to recover from the effects of the COVID-19 pandemic,” said James Cole, head of asset management at Ohana, in a statement.

-The acclaimed hotel property is set on oak woodland and vineyards and includes a main lodge and 130 bungalow-style guest suites designed to blend in with the surrounding landscape.
-Room rates range from $695 to $1,695 per night.
-A presidential suite, spanning more than 4,600 square feet, is $10,000 a night.
+The high-end hotel property is set on oak woodland and vineyards at the north end of town and includes a main lodge and 130 bungalow-style guest suites designed to blend in with the surrounding landscape.
+Room rates currently start at $995 per night, said spokeswoman Jennifer Chisea.
+A presidential suite, spanning more than 4,600 square feet, starts at $12,000 a night.

+No changes are expected for guests and visitors, according to Chisea.
+Montage International, which operates destination luxury resorts across the country, is the resort operator under a long-term management contract.

+“Our associates and guests will continue to enjoy business as usual going forward under the current leadership team led by general manager Allen Highfield.
+Sunstone Hotel Investors Inc. is committed to the long-term success of Montage Healdsburg and shares our ongoing commitment to the outstanding hospitality that has been established at Montage and will continue,” Chisea said.

 The resort includes pathways lined by lavender and gardenia and lawns spaced among the vineyards.
 Winemaker Jesse Katz of Aperture Estate in Healdsburg designed the hotel’s vineyard and will use grapes from the property to make wines.